Richmond Lattimore: Biography

+Lattimore died from cancer in Rosemont, Pennsylvania, on February 26, 1984, aged 77.

-Memberships
+Memberships and awards

 Lattimore was a Fellow of the Academy of American Poets, and a member of Phi Beta Kappa, the National Institute of Arts and Letters, the American Academy of Arts and Sciences, the American Philosophical Society, the American Philological Association, and the Archaeological Institute of America, as well as a Fellow of the American Academy at Rome and an Honorary Student at Christ Church, Oxford.
+Lattimore's translation of Aristophanes' The Frogs won the Bollingen Poetry Translation Prize in 1962.